firebase/FirebaseUI-iOS/README.md

 ## Installing FirebaseUI for iOS

 FirebaseUI supports iOS 8.0+.
-We recommend using [CocoaPods](http://cocoapods.org/pods/FirebaseUI), add the following to your `Podfile`:
+We recommend using [CocoaPods](http://cocoapods.org/pods/FirebaseUI) 0.39 (as we don't fully support 1.0 yet).
+Add the following to your `Podfile`:

 ```
 pod 'FirebaseUI', '~> 0.3'       # Pull in all Firebase UI features